 The Audit Committee meets at least once a quarter and at any other time requested by a Board member, Company Secretary or external auditor.
 The external auditors attend each quarterly meeting and on other occasions where circumstances warrant.
 At the discretion of the Chairman, having regard to the nature of the agenda, relevant members of management may be invited to attend meetings.
-The number of meetings of the Audit Committee during the reporting period and the names on the attendance record is set out in the Directors' Report.
+The number of meetings of the Audit Committee during the reporting period and the names on the attendance record is set out in the Directors' Report of the Paladin Energy Ltd Annual Report 2016.

-The external auditors meet with the Audit Committee without management present at each meeting.
+The external auditors can meet with the Audit Committee without management present at any meeting and as a standing agenda item at the August meeting.